 Iowa Lakes Community College

 (On-Campus) Diploma in Wind Energy and Turbine Technology

 With its Wind Energy and Turbine Technology program, Iowa Lakes Community College is another recipient of the AWEA Pilot Seal of Approval.

 Al Zeitz founded the program in 2004 after he left General Electric Co.
 This two-year program will give you the hands-on experience you need to succeed after graduation.

 With their wind turbine service technician program earning the American Wind Energy Association’s Seal of Approval, they are proud to be a leader in providing rigorous coursework to prepare the industry’s most qualified technicians.

 Through this dual-track program, you will gain the confidence to enter a growing technical workforce and become immersed in different renewable energy industry sectors.
-You’ll be able to complete an internship regardless of whether you pursue a diploma or Associate in Applied Science degree.
+You’ll be able to complete an internship regardless of whether you pursue a diploma or an Associate in Applied Science degree.
 Learn what to expect on the job by experiencing real work.

 Visit their Sustainable Energy Resources and Technology Facility and gain hands-on experience.
-You will study electrical, hydraulic and mechanical theory while becoming familiar with construction, maintenance and wind turbine operation during the 11-month diploma program.
+You will study electrical, hydraulic, and mechanical theory while becoming familiar with construction, maintenance, and wind turbine operation during the 11-month diploma program.
 Your second year of training will include advanced courses in power generation, siting, supervisory control, programmable logic systems, and data acquisition.